 Stage Six: Repayment Agreement

-Once communication has been successfully established and the debtor understands their obligation to pay, a repayment agreement must be reached between the debtor and creditor.
+Once communication has been successfully established and the debtor understands their obligation to pay, a repayment agreement must be reached between the debtor and the creditor.
 During this stage collection professionals also take into consideration the current situation that the debtor is in, and why they were unable to pay the debt that they’ve incurred.
 The collection professional will work towards a repayment agreement that both the debtor and creditor can accept.
 Sometimes the repayment agreement will be negotiated as a single payment, other times a payment schedule is established.

 Stage Seven: Active Repayment